neoforged/NeoForge/docs/README.md

 * [Discord]
 * [Documentation]

-## Installing NeoForged
+## Installing NeoForge

-Go to [CurseForge][CurseForge] project, select the minecraft version and installer, and run it.
+Go to the [Download] page, select the Minecraft version and installer, and run it.

-You can download the installer for the *Recommended Build* or the *Latest build* there.
-Latest builds may have newer features but may be more unstable as a result.
-The installer will attempt to install Forge into your vanilla launcher environment, where you can then create a new profile using that version and play the game!
+The installer will attempt to install NeoForge into your vanilla launcher environment, where you can then create a new profile using that version and play the game!

 For support and questions, visit [the NeoForged Discord server][Discord].